Submit a Proposal

 After a proposal has been submitted, your study will be assigned an IRB number that should be used on all correspondence relating to the study until the study is closed.
 It is then reviewed by members of the IRB committee.
 The current committee makeup can be found on the IRB website (www.albion.edu/research).

 As part of the proposal process, principal investigators (PI) are often asked to resubmit a revised proposal for further review.
 Often the committee members have questions or comments about the proposal and would like to see information clarified or explained further.
 Commonly the PI is asked to revise the proposal.
-Once the revised proposal has received, it will again be reviewed, and approval decisions can generally be anticipated within two weeks of the revision submission.
+Once the revised proposal has been received, it will again be reviewed, and approval decisions can generally be anticipated within two weeks of the revision submission.

 Possible outcomes of a review: A study may be approved; approved with stipulated changes; disapproved; deferred; or it may be deemed exempt from continuing review.